-An insulator is a material that resists electricity or heat from passing through it.
-There are two types of insulators: electrical and thermal.
-Some common insulators include wood, plastic, glass, porcelain and Styrofoam; Styrofoam and plastic are the most widely used in household applications.
+An insulator is a material which is a poor conductor of electricity or heat.
+Some common insulators include wood, plastic, glass, porcelain and Styrofoam; Styrofoam and plastic see wide use in household applications.
 Floors, roofs and basements often get urethane foam insulation, as it reduces heating costs by retaining heat in homes.
-There are a number of properties that insulators have that prevent the conduction of heat and electricity.
+A number of properties limit an insulator's ability to conduct heat and electricity.

-The ability to impede electric current from passing through is known as electrical resistance; this resistance is measured in ohms.
-When one volt produces one ampere of current in an object, the resistance is 1 ohm.
+The ability to impede electric current from passing through is known as electrical resistance; this property is measured in units called ohms.
+When 1 volt produces 1 ampere of current in an object, the resistance is 1 ohm.
 An ohm is a very small unit of resistance; a conductor might have a resistance of an ohm or two, whereas insulators have ohm measurements in the billions.
 All materials except superconductors have some resistance; conductors have low resistance, while insulators have high resistance levels.
-Heat insulators also have a very high heat resistance quotient; this prevents them from melting even when subjected to very high temperatures.

 All insulators will conduct heat and electricity if subjected to extremely high voltages.
-By subjecting a material to very high voltages, the material's composition will change and it will lose its insulating abilities; the voltage at which this change occurs is known as the breakdown voltage, also known as dielectric strength.
+At very high voltages, the material's composition will lose its insulating abilities; the voltage at which this change occurs is known as the breakdown voltage, also known as dielectric strength.
 As an example, consider air, normally an excellent insulator.
 Lightning passes through air because its very high voltage overwhelms, or breaks down, air's ability to insulate.
 Different insulators have different breakdown voltages, and are used for different purposes.
-For example, plastic may be used as an insulator in households where the current is not very high, but it cannot be used for industrial purposes.
-Ceramic may be the best insulator in such applications, as it has a very high breakdown voltage.
+For example, plastic may be used as an insulator in households where the voltage is not very high, but it cannot be used for industrial purposes.
+Ceramic is one of the best insulators in such applications, as it has a very high breakdown voltage.

-In insulators, the valence electrons are tightly held together; this prevents them from moving.
+In insulators, the valence (outer) electrons are tightly held together.
 When the movement of electrons is restricted, no current can flow, making substances with this property -- for example, non-metals such as glass, wood and plastic -- excellent insulators.
 This also impedes the flow of heat.
-The reason most liquids and aqueous solutions are not good insulators is that when they are in this state they contain delocalized ions which allow electric current to flow; the same applies to wet plastic and wood.
+The reason most liquids and aqueous solutions are not good electrical insulators is that they contain ions which allow electric current to flow; the same applies to wet plastic and wood.

-Air permeability, the ability of a material to allow air to flow through its pores, is a necessary property for heat or thermal insulators.
+Air permeability, the ability of a material to allow air to flow through its pores, is a necessary property for some heat or thermal insulators.
 Good insulators have a high air permeability, since air itself is a good insulator.
 Examples include cloth, such as an oven mitt, and the fiberglass used in home heat insulation.